- When you first look into how to build a website, it can be overwhelming. There are so many things required for your website to actually work.

 Once you have your piece of land or hosting, you can start building a website on it.
 You may need to hire a web-developer at this stage to help you do that or if you are keen to learn, you can install WordPress or other open-source programs into your website fairly easily.

 Building the house takes the longest time as you may know, and obviously, the costs increase with the size and quality of the house you want to build.

 How Do You Put It All Together?

 So now that you have these 3 components, perhaps the hardest thing to get your head across is how it all ties together?
 After all, chances are you are probably using a different company for each of these components.

 Pointing your address to your piece of land.

-There are many other different products you can buy online, but this is probably the basics you will need to know to get started.
+There are many other different products you can buy online, but these are probably the basics you will need to know to get started.
 Don't worry if it's confusing at first, since it took me a very long time to get my head around everything and it can be a challenge.

-I advise you to get the help of a experienced web designer to hand hold you through your first website, but it's always good to kind of know what they are talking about :)
+I advise you to get the help of an experienced web designer to handhold you through your first website, but it's always good to kind of know what they are talking about :)

-If you are interested in knowing how to attract a community of people to your "house" please have a read of my giving to the community article.
+If you are interested in knowing how to attract a community of people to your "house" please have a read of my article on giving to the community.